levthedev/gif/README.md

-# gif

-gifs in your terminal. because why not?
+# gifs in your terminal. because why not?
 - - -

 ![gif of gif](pikachu.gif)